NCAR/NCARKernels/README.rst

                 *** "elapsed_time": Elapsed time in micro-second for a test case list of float numbers

-      - Other test information can be added in similar way to the mandated information.
+      - Other test information can be added in similar way to above essential items.

 3.2 test result poltting
 --------------------

 There may be various plotting needs.
 As of this writing, one plotting format is developed.

-# how

-# what
-- kernel
-- ncar climate/weather kernel
-- directory structure
-- license

-# why

-# details